dylanviyar/Bike-Sales-Excel-Project/BikeSaleAnalysis.md

 - Target the middle-aged!
 This age group clearly purchases the most bicycles.
 Targeted advertisements to this age group can support sales growth.
 - Adjust bike pricing to consider the middle class.
 People earning between $30000 and $80000 are the most interested in buying a bike, however there is no evidence to show that they are in fact buying more bikes.
 Tailor the pricing of bicycles to make them affordable for people making this amount to hopefully turn their interest into purchases.
-- Set up shop in between the workplace and the resedential!
+- Set up shop in between the workplace and the residential!
 People living close to their work bought the most amount of bikes, so placing stores that are located between a person's work and house could possibly motivate them to consider biking to work.